knime/webapps-common/packages/virtual-tree/src/baseTree/README.md

 # Virtual Tree library

-This is "forked" from lycHub/ysx-library (github).
+This is "forked" from <https://github.com/lycHub/ysx-library/>.
 Some style modifications and other improvements for our use case has been integrated.

 Notable changes: